 Ok, so the full title of the book is Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, but it seemed a bit long for a headline.
 Another instant classic, this one is aimed more specifically at early stage SaaS businesses, but any “high-tech” professional will benefit from reading.
 In the book, Geoffrey Moore (who has advised a number of companies you may have heard of, like Salesforce, Microsoft, Google, and Splunk) shines a spotlight on the challenges start-up companies face transitioning from early adopting to mainstream customers.
 You’ll walk away from this one a whole lot more aware of how your customers, market, and product fit (or don’t fit) together.

-Ok, so this episode of B2B Growth is not exactly one of my favorite product marketing resources, I’m very happy to have been a guest on the B2B Growth podcast and quite hopeful that listeners will get some value out of it.
+Ok, so this episode of B2B Growth is not exactly one of our favorite product marketing resources.
+But I’m very happy to have been a guest on the B2B Growth podcast and quite hopeful that listeners will get some value out of it.
 In 3 Ways Product Marketers are Your Company’s Secret Weapon, I go a bit deeper than this post into the core responsibilities of product marketers, the skills that I believe to be most valuable (spoiler: being able to produce a really great powerpoint is not on the list), and give my hot take on the future of this whole “product marketing” thing.